 COVID-19 has restructured the way B2B customers buy and its influence is expected to remain for the long-term as consumers have grown accustomed to the convenience of online shopping.
 In a customer-driven industry, wholesalers and manufacturers should be aware of these disruptive trends and use them to their advantage by realizing an even shorter time to market for their products.

-Learn what business consumers want from their B2B suppliers today — based on research from 1,282 B2B consumers.
+Learn what business consumers want from their B2B suppliers today — based on research from 1,000 professional buyers.